GitAJov/Bike-Rental-Analysis-With-Python/README.md

 https://bike-rental-analysis-with-python-zevvfj4ocpr8rehrazivow.streamlit.app/

 ## Steps to Run Dashboard
-1. Download the source code of this repository using this link: https://github.com/GitAJov/Bike-Rental-Analysis-With-Python/archive/refs/tags/v1.0.zip
+1. Download the source code of this repository using this link: <br>
+https://github.com/GitAJov/Bike-Rental-Analysis-With-Python/archive/refs/tags/v1.0.zip

 2. Install the required libraries by opening your shell/terminal and running: